Losing weight can be a tough and frustrating process, especially when you feel like you’re doing everything right but still not seeing results.

 11 Weight Loss Don’ts To Watch Out For

-Money has been proven to be a simple yet powerful and effective motivator.
+If you need an extra help, money has been proven to be a simple yet powerful and effective motivator.
 Think about it – it’s what makes you keep on showing up to work each day even if you’d rather just stay in bed!

-HealthyWage is an awesome company that has partnered with the likes of Kobe Bryant (!) to encourage people to lose weight by providing a financial reward when they achieve their weight loss goals.
+HealthyWage is an awesome company that has partnered with the likes of Kobe Bryant to encourage people to lose weight by providing a financial reward when they achieve their weight loss goals.

 Learn more here: How to Get Paid to Lose Weight With HealthyWage.